ElisePel/Diffusion-model/README.md

-# Diffusion-model
+# Image generation with diffusion models
 A Tensorflow implementation of Diffusion model using horseshoe dataset.
 The purpose of this project is to generate new horseshoe.
+- Please refer to [Forward-noising.py](Diffusion-model/Forward-noising.py) for more information in the forward noising processus.
+- Please refer to [Backward-denoising.py](Diffusion-model/Backward-denoising.py) for more information in the backward noising processus.
-Please refer to [model.py](Diffusion-model/model.py) for more information.
+- Please refer to [U-Net.py](Diffusion-model/U-Net.py) for more information in the U-Net model.

 ## Noise visualization
 Adding noise to an image : Forward noising